paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 > If you use tiles that control devices within Home Assistant, you will need to grant permissions for your HomeDicator, see [here](https://esphome.io/components/api.html#api-actions).

 > [!TIP]
 > I have not yet figured out how to do swiping gestures within ESPHome.
-For now, you have to click on the bottom left/right area to switch pages.
+For now, you have to click on the bottom or top left/right area to switch pages.
 Swiping there also works somewhat.
+> There also is a small touch target at the sides to go to the next and previous page.

 > [!CAUTION]
 > I build this in my spare time as a hobby.